If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - 16 GB RAM.

-This one is a moderately powerful PC that I use for daily use until I need some heavy video editing when I switch to a PC powered by AMD Ryzen 9 CPU.
+This one is a moderately powerful PC that I use daily until I need some heavy video editing when I switch to a PC powered by AMD Ryzen 9 CPU.

-This PC worked just fine, and I did not experience any kind of lag or any other problem.
-RetroArch is designed to work with a wide range of devices with various hardware configurations.
+This PC worked just fine, and I did not experience any lag or other problems.
+RetroArch is designed to work with various devices with various hardware configurations.

-The developers did not give any clear specification about the minimum hardware or system requirements.
-Therefore, you should go ahead and try to install it on your computer and see whether it works or not.
-If your system has a configuration of what I used, it will run without a glitch.
+The developers did not provide clear specifications about the minimum hardware or system requirements.
+Therefore, you should try installing it on your computer to see whether it works.
+If your system has a similar configuration, it will run without a glitch.

 Name | RetroArch |